100 Notable alumni of

 -

 Mark Kac was a Polish-American mathematician.
 His main interest was probability theory.
-His question, "Can one hear the shape of a drum?" set off research into spectral theory, the idea of understanding the extent to which the spectrum allows one to read back the geometry.
-In the end, the answer was generally "no".
+His question, "Can one hear the shape of a drum?" set off research into spectral geometry, the idea of understanding the extent to which the spectrum allows one to read back the geometry.
+In the end, the answer was generally "No," although certain shapes, such as a circular drum, can be inferred from the spectrum of the Laplacian.

 -